SpencasaurusRex/Stargate-Warfare/README.md

+# I don't plan on returning to this

 ## Stargate: Warfare
 Stargate: Warfare is a simple strategy game based in the unvierse depicted by the several [Stargate TV Series](https://en.wikipedia.org/wiki/Stargate)